QueerCodeOrg/queercodeberlin.github.io/coc.md

 * Exercise consideration and respect in your speech and actions.
 * Attempt collaboration before conflict.
 * Refrain from demeaning, discriminatory, or harassing behavior and speech.
-* Please do not make assumptions.
-If you aren’t aware of what someone’s gender identity is, and you can’t figure out what pronoun to use, just ask or look at our name tags, where you may find their name and favourite pronoun!
+* Please avoid making assumptions.
+If you aren’t aware of what someone’s gender is, and you can’t figure out what pronoun to use, just ask or look at our name tags, where you may find their name and favourite pronoun!
 * Please ask before touching anyone at our events.
 It’s easy, and the worst thing that happens is someone says no!
 That includes hugging -- you might not know that it makes some people uncomfortable, but it does, so please ask first.
 * Be mindful of your surroundings and the other participants.
 Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.